GSA/digitalgov.gov/content/news/2013/07/2013-07-15-digital-metrics-for-federal-agencies.md

 To help you collect the common customer satisfaction metrics above, the following are recommended questions to ask via online customer satisfaction surveys.
 These questions are based on extensive research from Forrester, Gartner, other industry practices, and a review of what agencies are already doing to measure customer satisfaction.

   1. How would you rate your overall experience today?
 [Scale of 1-5 or 1-10]
   2. Were you able to complete the purpose of your visit?
-[Yes/No—if not, why not?]
+[Yes or No — if not, why not?]
   3. Would you still return to this website if you could get this information or service from another source?
-[Yes/No]
+[Yes or No]
   4. Will you recommend this website to a friend or colleague?
-[Yes/No]
+[Yes or No]

 Additionally, these are questions that some agencies have used to gather related insights on customer satisfaction: